farcasterxyz/protocol/README.md

 ## 3.3 Recovery

-Fids and fnames are recoverable if the user loses the keys to the address holding them.
+Farcaster IDs and names are recoverable if the user loses the keys to the address holding them.
 Both contracts implement a time-delayed recovery system that allows a **recovery address** to request a transfer to a new address.
 If the custody address does not cancel the transfer within three days, the recovery address can complete the transfer.

 Users can set the recovery address to another address in their wallet, a multi-sig shared with friends, or a third-party recovery service.
 Users can also change the recovery address at any time.
 Ownership remains decentralized because the recovery address cannot make a transfer that the custody address does not approve.